EOSC-synergy/sqaaas-docs/docs/quality_assessment_and_awarding/synergy_badging_approach.md

 :::info Software criteria baseline

-The codes showcases in the table above are defined in the [standard](https://indigo-dc.github.io/sqa-baseline/) to which the current implementation of the SQAaaS is aligned.
+The codes showcased in the table above (e.g. `QC.Acc`) are defined in the [standard](https://indigo-dc.github.io/sqa-baseline/) to which the current implementation of the SQAaaS is aligned.